 City of Austin Supports AISD Programs in New Budget

-AUSTIN, Texas—The Austin City Council has voted to support Austin ISD’s community education programs, including the district’s parent support specialists and after-school programming as part of its 2014-15 budget.
+Today, the Austin City Council voted to support AISD’s community education programs, including the district’s parent support specialists and after-school programming as part of its 2014-15 budget.

 The city funds to help support the district’s educational and community initiatives come at a critical time in relation to the Austin school district’s budget.

 “In an era of austerity planning, Austin leaders are making critical choices about how to invest the city’s money.
 I am pleased our council members have identified AISD as a strategic investment in Austin’s future.
 I thank our AISD trustees and Austin council members for working together to identify and appropriate city resources to specifically support the needs of AISD’s community of students and families,” Interim Superintendent Paul Cruz said.

 AISD continues to face challenges as the fiscal landscape of public education has changed.
 The unprecedented, permanent cuts by the state of $50 million in revenue beginning in 2012 have caused the district to eliminate costs wherever it can, while still providing the best programming possible to its students, Cruz said.

 To support AISD’s services for students and families, Mayor Pro Tem Sheryl Cole made a motion to bolster the district’s parent support specialists program and Councilmember Kathie Tovo made a motion to support AISD’s after-school programs, whose federal 21st Century Community Learning Center grants have expired.

 - $1.25 million to expand the reach of AISD’s parent support specialists, who develop family-friendly schools, help parents navigate school systems and engage parent leaders; and